 If you want to reach a certain pace, are you getting faster during your runs?
 It doesn’t have to be huge differences, but you need to know that you’re making progress.
 If you want to reach a certain distance, are you able to run farther?

-In two months, I want to run a sub-30 minute 5k.
-In four months, I want to run a sub-one hour 10k.
-In six months, I want to be able to run 10 miles.
-In eight months, I want to run a sub-2:30 half marathon.
+Two-month goal: I want to run a sub-30 minute 5k.
+Four month goal: I want to run a sub-one hour 10k.
+Six month goal: I want to be able to run 10 miles.
+Eight month goal: I want to run a sub-2:30 half marathon.
 In ten months, I want to be able to run 20 miles.
 And in one year, I will run a marathon!

 Your running goals need to be specific to you.
 Make sure that they match where you honestly are or could get.
 Aiming to join the U.S. Olympic team to run the marathon when your fastest pace is a 10:00-minute-mile is likely not realistic for you.

 You need to set a deadline.
-For example, you could say that you want to run a 5k in less than 30 minutes, which you plan to achieve in two months.
-This gives you an end date—eight weeks—to know if you’ve met your goal by then.
+You could say that you want to run a 5k in less than 30 minutes, which you plan to achieve in two months.
+This gives you an end date—eight weeks—to know if you’ve met your goal.

-Without a time frame to achieve your goal, you may get distracted or lose motivation.
+Without a time frame, you may get distracted, lose motivation, or set new records for procrastination.
 Definitely give yourself the time you need to achieve your goals, especially reach ones, but don’t drag it out too long either.

 How to Achieve Your Goals